Manav Gupta: The Beehive Garden Project

-Beehives were first created by Gupta in 2013 where he created two iterations for his beehive garden project: a singular beehive created with chillums and deployed indoors.
-And an installation of multiple single edition beehives along with a larger version created by Kulhads (Earthen Cups) displayed as an installation in 2017.
-Gupta later deployed these beehives outdoors embracing trees in 2018 to be part of his "rain, rainforest and the beehive garden" that covered half an acre of space.
+Beehives were first created by Gupta in 2013 in two iterations: a singular beehive made from chillums and deployed indoors, and an installation of multiple single-edition beehives alongside a larger version made from kulhads (earthen cups), exhibited in 2017.
+Gupta later deployed these beehives outdoors, embracing trees across half an acre, as part of his Rain, Rainforest and the Beehive Garden at IGNCA in 2018.
+Sculpture magazine published an installation view of The Beehive Garden at the sculpture garden at Amrita Shergill Marg, New Delhi, captioned as part of Gupta's Travelling Museum, 2018.